CoreMedia/coremedia-globallink-connect-integration/docs/release/manual-test-steps.md

     1. _type_ is set to “default”
     2. Credentials for gcc are entered (**automatic** workflow key) **but** _apiKey_ key is set to something wrong
-    3. Document _GlobalLink_ is linked in homepage document of site you want to test translation on
 3. Choose an article and drag it into Control Room's “Localization Workflows” drop area
     1. A window _Localization Workflow_ should pop up